 Bedazzled samba dancers parade through the streets, drunken revellers party until the early hours, vendors throw sweet caipirinhas into heaving crowds and a mass of beautiful people dance and sing their way late into the hot summer nights.
 If you haven’t heard of Rio Carnival, let me introduce you…

-Carnival is celebrated in towns and villages throughout Brazil, but the festivities in Salvador and Rio de Janiero are the biggest and best.
-Rio is vibrant and exotic and its Carnival is a weeklong parade with sounds and colors turned all the way up.
+Carnival is celebrated in towns and villages throughout Brazil, but the festivities in Salvador and Rio de Janeiro are the biggest and best.
+Rio is vibrant and exotic and its Carnival is a weeklong parade with sounds and colours turned all the way up.
 Most foreigners think of Rio when they think of Carnival and it’s no wonder why.